dxw/contracts/agreements/govpress.md

     2.  dxw will not make any changes that reduce or remove the services described in clause 4.3 of this contract.

-    3. If dxw makes a change to GovPress TODO BLAH - "you shouldn't care but if you do we'll sort it out unless you're being a dick"
+    3. Francis - help?
+If dxw makes a change to GovPress - "you probably won't notice or care but if you do or something goes wrong we'll sort it out (unless you're being unreasonable)".
+Also such changes are generally to make things better, so hopefully welcome.
+TODO

 6. ### Support